 The bread melts in your mouth.
 I discovered this place when I came to Nepal as a backpacker.
 Now as an expat, I still visit frequently as the taste is just too good.

 Enjoy Kathmandu and All Its Great Cafes!

-As said, this is not an official top 10 of cafes in Kathmandu, as there is no award out there for them.
+As said, this is not an official top 10 of best cafes in Kathmandu, as there is no award out there for them.
 Unless you go to TripAdvisor and find either a fake or forced review, which has become a big thing in Asia.
 Some places try to reach number one by asking customers to provide a review in exchange for a 10% discount.

-If you come to Kathmandu, I can really recommend the 10 cafes I shared here.
+If you come to Kathmandu, I can really recommend the 10 places I shared here.
 Check them out, appreciate the food, environment, and atmosphere.
 Not all are well known amongst tourists either, so it may make your trip extra special, allowing you to explore more than the average traveler.